cqc-alec/qpr/qpr.md

 type.

 The program has fixed entry and exit points.
-The entry point may have classical and quantum inputs, provided by the user or a previous program.
+The entry point may have classical inputs, provided by the user.
 The contents of the output tape are returned to the user on exit, or streamed during program execution.

 Runtime errors are possible.
 Likely causes are (classical or quantum) resource exhaustion or invalid inputs to an atomic operation (such as division by zero).